Operational Project Management

 Companies whose primary business is the successful delivery of customer-facing contracts know how critical it is to be able to accurately plan those engagements while managing resources, subcontractors, risks, deadlines and related supply chain activities.
 A lack of real-time insight into your delivery operations will invariably result in increased risk and decreased profitability.

-ADEACA ONE PBA offers a unique and fundamentally different approach to managing project operations.
+ADEACA PBA offers a unique and fundamentally different approach to managing project operations.
 Featuring a sophisticated planning engine, you need no longer rely on external project scheduling applications and can enjoy complete integration between backend ERP functions and your operational project management activities.

 The project plan is the central entity against which a host of other operational activities are planned and managed such as: issue & deadline tracking, risks evaluation, staffing, capacity leveling and procurement/production schedules.